leeboardtools/mimon/UIDesignNotes.md

             - Needs to be smart enough to detect if future transactions are affected by the lots sold (i.e. do we run out of the lot?)

+        - Reinvested Dividends

+        - Return of Capital
+            - Shares: 0
+            - Price: 0
+            - Sell: amount
+            - Effect is to reduce the cost basis, # shares do not change.

 - MultiSplitsEditor: